damian-lis/portfolio-website/README.md

 <br/>

-### 2.9.
-Description of the toggleBodyFreeze (inside the toggleShow method with passing the toggle parameter with "on" value)
+<h3 id="curtain-togglebodyfreeze-method">2.9.
+Description of the toggleBodyFreeze (inside the toggleShow method with passing the toggle parameter with "on" value)</h3>

 In the penultimate place in method toggleShow (with the toggle parameter value set to "on"), method toggleBodyFreeze is called.